 Fresh, homemade lemon curd is such a treat.
 Not only is it perfect spread onto a slice of toast in the morning, it also lends itself to being the perfect addition to many bakes.
 That delicious, luscious lemon freshness can really lift a bake from being good to amazing.
-Although I've used lemon curd in a few bakes, such as these raspberry & lemon meringue sandwiches and a batch of chocolate eclairs with lemon and chantilly cream, I've not as yet shared the recipe for this easy to make preserve....until now!
+Although I've used lemon curd in a few bakes, I've not as yet shared the recipe for this easy to make preserve....until now!

 Not only is lemon curd great to use in your own baking and delicious spread on toast, it also makes a great gift for food lovers.
 Imagine receiving a jar of lovingly made lemon curd finished with a gingham cloth and ribbon as part of a birthday treat.
 You could even consider jarring some as an end of year gift for your child's teacher!
 Foodies are sure to appreciate it.

 Although there are numerous lemon curds to choose from in the supermarket these days, none of them match the wonderful flavour of homemade curd.
 Of course, by making your own lemon curd you are able to make it as lemony as you like.
 This particular recipe makes just over 500g of homemade lemon curd with the zest and juice of three lemons.
 This produces a wonderful fresh and clear lemon flavour to the curd.
 As most of the lemony flavour comes from the zest consider reducing the zest quantity if you prefer your curd less lemony.